jedhelmers/irish/README.md

 If pushing to GitHub, there is a workflow that will build the container in github's CI/CD. **.github/workflows/docker-image.yml** should take care of everything.

 If using Heroku, create a new project and point it to the github branch.
 Once github's workflow has complete, the container should deploy to the public facing site.

+Unit tests and integration tests run on in the workflow.